HMJ3/h5-moduuli/README.md

 **4. Run the Salt state on your minions**

 <pre>
-$ sudo salt '*' state.apply salt.states
+$ sudo salt '*' state.apply h5-moduuli
 </pre>